Sn-one/Mongo_GUI/README.md

 - **Security Concerns**: Implement authentication and authorization mechanisms to restrict access to sensitive data.
 - **Compatibility**: Test the application across different environments and maintain compatibility documentation.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss any changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments